ajoseshade/ajose-cyclist-case-study/README.md

 The data is now cleaned and ready for analysis.

 ## Analysing the dataset
 ###### Number of rides versus Analysis of weekday

 ![Count of ride ID](https://user-images.githubusercontent.com/68378328/213943922-dbb16444-e4f5-4073-bb44-12e550b25649.jpg)

-It is shown that annual members account for 59.02% and 40.98% for casual riders of the rides taken
+It is shown that annual members account for 59.02% and 40.98% for casual riders of the rides taken.

 ###### Analysis of Number of rides and Weekday